"How good are they LIVE?" in the last 12 months on 100 (as of 3/8/25)

 Real Live Certified

-Critic Consensus
+Critics Consensus

-Based on 6 concert reviews, the critic consensus is that Peter Hook is rated as a remarkable live performer, with worthwhile shows overall.
+Based on 6 concert reviews, the critics consensus is that Peter Hook is rated as a remarkable live performer, with worthwhile shows overall.
 Peter Hook concert reviews describe live shows and performances as defiant.

-Cat's Cradle, Carrboro, United States (Jun 2); The Orange Peel, Asheville, United States (Jun 3)
+Cat's Cradle, Carrboro, United States (June 2); The Orange Peel, Asheville, United States (June 3)

 Salford, Salford, Greater Manchester, England, United Kingdom (2/13/1956)